AetherCollective/JustAsk/README.md

 **Instructions:**

   - Extract into a separate folder and run the exe.
-The first run will install the necessary files in the current directory.
-Set the INI file, save, and then relaunch the exe.
+The first run will install the necessary files and setup this program.
+  - You will be prompted to set your keybinds.
+If you wish to reset these keybinds, delete the JustAsk.ini file.

 **How to use:**

   - Just have anyone in PARTY chat say "hs" or "bless" (without quotes) and your character will use those skills.
-  - Maplestory must be in Windowed mode or this will not work.
   - You can say "commands" for an entire list of commands.
   - The command "fix100" will fix buffs not being applied.
 This is to counteract the 100 attack limitation.
   - The commands "partyinvite" and "leaveparty" can be used to regain control of a dead party.
   - These Party Management Commands only work in all chat with no quote rings and must be sent in lowercase.
+  - You muse have ClearType enabled on Windows XP machines.
+[Learn More](https://support.microsoft.com/en-us/kb/306527#bookmark-2)

 **Command List:**